dimalypai/mil-masters-thesis-chalmers/docs/MIL.md

     + Int
     + Float?
     + Char?
-    + String?
+    + not really essential: String.
+May be expressed as [Char].
 * references
     + I doubt because we have State monad for this
     + but Gulf and Benton have them, although Tolmach and GRIN don't
     + probably, can be beneficial for OO and other impure languages
     + challenge with System F
 * connection between, for example, generics in the source OO language and System F?
-* think about value and computation types distinction (as in Bridging the gulf and Benton)
+* think about value and computation types distinction (as in Bridging the gulf and Benton).
+They don't have Id, that can express value types as computations.

 Explicit typing: It can and should be type checked but there is no need in type reconstruction.
 Type annotations in places when we introduce variables (lambdas, lets)

 Question: why do we need System F?
 Think about source language features (polymorphism).